QUESTION 1. (Actually a whole series of related questions)

 two slots under the flap in the satellite receiver.
 Some CI receivers are for fixed dish use.
 Either a

 fixed dish pointing at one or two satellites (e.g. Astra at 19E and Hotbird at 13E).
-Others have a built
+Others used for

 catalogue contents page